Alexdiaz711/NBA-2nd-Half-Predictions/README.md

 ## Background

 Sports betting was once a hobby for sports enthusiasts looking to make the games a little more exciting.
 But with the emergence of machine learning algorithms, predictive models are being built with the aim of predicting the results of sporting events in order to generate a small expected-profit for every bet.
-There are professional sports bettors all over the world that try to exploit small statistical advantages over ta large volume of bets in order to turn a profit.
+There are professional sports bettors all over the world that try to exploit small statistical advantages over a large volume of bets in order to turn a profit.

 The goals of this project are as follows:
 * Develop a machine learning model that was be used to predict which team will score more points in the second-half of National Basketball Association (NBA) games.